offirgolan/ember-data-copyable/README.md

     If __false__ a shallow copy of the model's attributes will be created.
     All relationships will be copied over by reference.

-    If __true__, a deep copy of the model and it's realtionships will be created.
+    If __true__, a deep copy of the model and it's relationships will be created.
     If a relational model has the Copyable mixin, it will also be deep copied.

 - `options` : _Object_